Pistol boiler: Need for a self-supporting firebox

 The locomotive boiler had become well established since Stephenson's day; although the cost and complexity of its firebox remained a drawback, particularly for small boilers.
 If the top crown sheet of the inner firebox was made flat, so as to maintain a constant water depth above it, this required complex and expensive girder stays to support it.
 These stays were also a safety-critical part of the boiler, and many past boiler explosions had been caused by their failure.
 This was especially so for boilers that were likely to be used at all carelessly or by crews who were less skilled or well-trained.

 Clearly the market for small steam traction engines could make use of a novel boiler design that avoided these problems.
-Following the lead of the London & Birmingham Railway's Bury locomotives, some small portable engines were already using cylindrical stayless fireboxes.
+Following the lead of the London and Birmingham Railway's Bury locomotives, some small portable engines were already using cylindrical stayless fireboxes.
 These combined a cylindrical vertical drum with a domed top, both shapes that could support themselves well under pressure.
 In extreme cases for larger railway locomotives, these became the massive brass-clad 'Haycock' fireboxes that were so distinctive on early Great Western Railway locomotives.